fetlife/help/03_pictures-videos-and-writings/11_how-do-I-delete-my-picture-or-video.md

 You can delete a picture or video at anytime by:

 1. Visiting the "Options" menu link located beneath the caption of the picture or video that you want to delete
-2. Selecting “Delete” to delete the picture or video.
-(If the picture is currently your Avatar (profile picture), you will need to change your avatar to a different picture before you can delete it)
+2. Selecting “Delete” to delete the picture or video

+**Note**: If the picture is currently your Avatar (profile picture), you will need to change your avatar to a different picture before you can delete it.